What The New Lagos Tenancy Law Says:

 (b) freedom from unreasonable disturbance;

-(c) Exclusive possession of the premises, subject to the landlords restricted right of inspection and
+(c) Exclusive possession of the premises, subject to the

 (d) the use of common areas for reasonable and lawful purposes.